 “If you’re spending a lot of time on your phone, you have less time for activities that can build confidence, a sense of achievement and connectedness,” Dr. Hamlet explains.
 “Yes, you get a little dopamine burst whenever you get a notification, or a like on a picture, or a follow request.
 But those things are addicting without being satisfying.”

-One crucial thing that social media can displace is sleep.
+As outlined, one crucial thing that social media can displace is sleep.
 A recent study by paediatric researchers Scott, Biello and Woods involving almost 12,000 adolescents found that overall, heavier social media use was associated with poorer sleep patterns.
 Very high social media users, for example, were more likely than average users to report late sleep onset and wake times and trouble getting back to sleep after night-time waking.

-The Child Mind Institute point out that lack of sleep can negatively affect teens’ mood, and ability to regulate emotions and get along with adults.
+The Child Mind Institute points out that lack of sleep can negatively affect teens’ mood, and ability to regulate emotions and get along with adults.
 Sleep and depression can become a vicious spiral, as lack of sleep leads to depression and vice versa.

 Other research shows that 60 percent of adolescents check their phones in the hour before going to bed.
 On average, they got an hour less sleep than peers not using their phones pre-bedtime.
-The blue light from electronic screens is known to interfere with sleep and checking social media doesn’t coax the mind to relax.

 - Narcissism – social media may encourage self-obsession.
 You’ve no doubt seen people fixated on getting the perfect ‘selfie’ for their social accounts.
 Facebook, in particular, has reportedly caused what researchers call a context collapse, where users become locked into a single persona and “self-edit” what they share on social media to comply with this persona.
 However, self-absorption contrasts starkly with the attitude Christ calls us to – a selfless desire to place God first and love and serve others (Mark 12: 30-31).